What are my chances of getting a half price Good Neighbor Next Door (GNND) home?

 What does IN, IE, and UI mean?

 HUD homes are listed three ways “IN” Insurable, “IE” Insured with Escrow, and “UI” Uninsurable.
-This has nothing to do with home owner’s insurance coverage, and everything to do with whether the property qualifies or meets Minimum Property Standards (MPS) for an FHA type loan.
+This has nothing to do with property insurance coverage and everything to do with whether the property qualifies or meets Minimum Property Standards (MPS) for an FHA type loan.
 In order to obtain an FHA Insured Loan, FHA requires that a home meet certain requirements and standards.
 “IN” Insurable means the property in its present condition meets all MPS to qualify for an FHA loan without any repairs.
-“IE” Insured with Escrow means that there are some deficiencies that do not meet the MPS, but the home does qualify for an FHA 203B with Repair Escrow loan.
-These deficiencies or MPS violations are things like broken water heater, minor roof repairs, peeling paint, missing flooring or damaged drywall etc… It has been estimated by the Appraiser of the property that all the repairs would cost $10,000 or less to meet MPS.
-The Repair Escrow amount is not paid by HUD and is added to the Buyers total loan amount.
-The Buyer has 30 days to make the repairs and then after an inspection; your Lender releases the repair escrow money to you.
+“IE” Insured with Escrow means that there are some deficiencies that do not meet MPS, but the home does qualifyfor an FHA 203B with Repair Escrow loan.
+These deficiencies or MPS violations are things like broken water heater, minor roof repairs, peeling paint, missing flooring or damaged drywall etc… It has been estimated by the Appraiser of the property that all the repairs would cost $10,000 or less to bring the property back into compliance with MPS.
+The Repair Escrow amount is not paid by HUD but is added to the Buyers total loan amount.
+The Buyer has 30 days to make the repairs and then after an inspection; your Lender releases the repair escrow money to you or your contractor that made the repairs.
 “UI” Uninsurable means that it has been estimated that repairs needed to bring the property back up to MPS would cost more than $10,000.
-This property does not qualify for FHA 203B financing, but as with most HUD properties it does qualify for FHA 203(K) financing or 203(K) streamline financing.
+These properties (UI) do not qualify for FHA 203B financing, but as with most HUD properties it does qualify for FHA 203(K) financing or 203(K) streamline financing.
 FHA 203K Financing is a property acquisition loan and home improvement/repair loan all rolled into one.
 Some HUD homes cannot qualify for any type of FHA financing but they are very rare.
 These properties can only be purchased with conventional financing methods or cash.

 Should I look at every home that becomes available before I enter the drawing?